PREPARING TO INSTALL

 To calculate the amount of sod that you'll need to order, use this formula:

-Find your total area in square feet and divide this by nine.
-This will give the number of square yards (sod is sold by the square yard) of sod that you will require.
+Find your total area in square feet and divide this by five.
+This will give the number of folds (sod is sold by the five foot square fold) of sod that you will require.

-Our sod is sold in rolls which are 16 inches (40.6 cm) wide by 6 feet 9 inches (roughly 2 metres) long, equalling exactly one square yard.
+Our sod is sold in folds which are 16 inches (40.6 cm) wide by 45 inches (roughly 114 centimetres) long, equalling exactly five square feet.

 LAYING YOUR SOD: TIPS FROM THE PROFESSIONALS